 LAW74436 Comparative Methodology: Contract Law

 This course will be case-oriented, using a learning by doing approach to comparative law.
 In each session, we start with a scenario taken from the case law of the courts around the world and raising a highly topical issue of contract law.
 Students work with materials from different jurisdictions, allowing them to solve the case under different legal systems.
-The materials (code provisions, court decisions and - were appropriate - extracts of academic writing) represent the current state of the law in different European jurisdictions and, for example, the USA, Canada, or China.
+The materials (code provisions, court decisions and — where appropriate — extracts of academic writing) represent the current state of the law in different European jurisdictions and, for example, the USA, Canada, or China.
 They further include the Convention on the International Sale of Goods (CISG), the Principles of European Contract Law and the UNIDROIT Principles of International Commercial Contracts.

 The first step will be to solve cases with the different sources.
 The second step is to analyse and compare the solutions and to try to discover if any common principles exist across borders for the raised issue.
 Where the solutions diverge, we analyse their respective pros and cons and discuss which of the solutions might be the most appropriate to solve the problem at issue, from a comparative and an international perspective.
 The topics cover contract conclusion, remedies in case of non-performance, the law applicable to cross-border contracts, and jurisdiction in international contract cases